-The exchange rate risk is mainly based on the risk value control basis, refer to item i.
+The exchange rate risk is mainly based on the risk value control basis; refer to item i.

-- h) Equity security price risk management - i.
-Definition of equity security price risk ii.
-Equity security price risk management purpose iii.
-Equity security price risk management procedures
+h) Equity security price risk management

+i.
+Definition of equity security price risk

 Equity security price risk is the valuation effect on the position held by the Group when the equity security price changes.
 The Group's equity security price risk mainly comes from public and over-the-counter stock, index futures and options.